-Companies that have been listed on certain international exchanges for more than 18 months can join AIM without publishing an Admission Document - only a shorter form disclosure announcement is required.
+Companies that have been listed on certain international exchanges, including ASX and TSX, for more than 18 months can join AIM without publishing an Admission Document - only a shorter form disclosure announcement is required.
 This is supposed to be quicker and cheaper.
 However, in our experience, Nomads' desire to provide full disclosure and brokers' requirements for a comprehensive marketing document have meant that in practice the fast-track route is seldom used, and is rarely as fast or cheap as anticipated.
 There is no equivalent for the Main Market.

-Minimum working capital

-Companies joining AIM must be able to confirm that the working capital available to them will be sufficient for their requirements for the twelve months following listing.
+Minimum working capital Companies joining AIM must be able to confirm that the working capital available to them will be sufficient for their requirements for the twelve months following listing.
 To support this confirmation, the company will need to undertake a detailed working capital exercise, signed off by an accounting firm.
 The Main Market has a similar requirement, but for companies listing on the Standard Segment a qualified working capital statement can be given, provided that sufficient information is given as to how long existing working capital is expected to last and how the board intends to finance any shortfall.

-Further issues of shares

-AIM imposes no limits on the number of shares that a company issues, or the price at which it issues them.
+Working capital confirmations can be complicated for development companies that need to raise significant capital to develop their projects following listing, but we have extensive experience of dealing with the regulatory requirements surrounding qualified working capital statements.
+Further issues of shares AIM imposes no limits on the number of shares that a company issues, or the price at which it issues them.
 So, subject to any pre-emption rights that apply to the company under its local law, or the rules of any other exchange that it is listed on (for example, the TSX or ASX), an AIM-quoted company has a great deal of flexibility in raising capital.
 This makes it attractive to growth companies.
 Companies listed on the Main Market must publish a further Prospectus if they wish to issue more than 20% of their existing share capital in any twelve month period.
-Whilst not prohibitive, this adds to the cost and timeframe for major new issues of shares, making the Main Market less suitable for growth companies who anticipate frequent capital raisings.
+Whilst not prohibitive, this adds to the cost and timeframe for major new issues of shares, making the Main Market less suitable for companies it is likely that future major issues of shares will be one-offs rather than a regular occurrence, and so the requirement to produce a prospectus should not be seen as a reason not to choose the Main Market if it is otherwise the most suitable platform.
+How much work is it?

-Tax reliefs

-There are certain tax reliefs that are available to investors in AIM-quoted companies that have a permanent establishment in the UK, even if the company itself is incorporated and headquartered overseas, that are not available to companies listed on the Main Market.
-These reliefs make the investments attractive to Venture Capital Trusts and other UK investors, providing an additional source of capital.
-However, if a company is also listed overseas the tax reliefs may not be available.

-How much extra work is it?

 Joining a public market is one of the most significant decisions a business can take - even more so when the market is on the other side of the world.
 Whilst the IPO process itself is intensive, and will take up a considerable amount of management time for around three months, in our view the ongoing obligations required of companies quoted on AIM or listed on the Standard Segment of the Main Market are relatively light.
 This is particularly so for companies with an existing overseas listing - broadly, if you're compliant with the Listing Rules of a major overseas exchange you are going to be materially compliant with the UK regulations.